wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 * Ability to customize the add to cart button image and use a custom image for your purchase buttons.
 * Track coupons with the order to see which customer used which coupon code.
 * Ability to add a compact shopping cart to your site using a shortcode.
+* Ability to show shopping cart with product image thumbnails.
 * Ability to use a custom checkout page style.
 * Ability to open checkout page in a new browser tab/window.
 * Works nicely with responsive WordPress themes.